QuickBooks Time Review: Pros, Cons, and Features

 Verdict: 4/5

-Overall, an enjoyable experience, and the person was knowledgeable.
+Overall, working with QuickBooks Time’s customer support was an enjoyable experience, and the person who helped me was knowledgeable about the tool.

 User interface and ease of use